bzigterman/bzigterman.github.io/projects/weather.md

 - 100% cloud cover
 - 50 AQI 🟩
 - About 10.2 inches of snow on the ground
-- 0.08 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>